 There are a number of important points to keep in mind about the RESP:

-- If your family income is around $97,000 or higher, the government grant is 20% of the value of your contribution, up to a contribution of $2,500 per year, per student, equaling $500 grant per year per student.
-If family income is lower, the first $500 are matched at a higher percentage, according to the table below.
+- If your family income is $100,392 or higher, the government grant is 20% of the value of your contribution, up to a contribution of $2,500 per year, per student, equalling $500 grant per year per student.
+If family income is lower than $100,392, the first $500 are matched at a higher percentage, according to the table below.

-- The grant is determined on a calendar year basis, and only one missed year of grant can be made up per year.
-If not making up for a missed year, you can contribute more than $2,500 (up to the lifetime maximum of $50,000 per student), but you will only receive grant as if you contributed $2,500.
+- Grant is determined on a calendar year basis, and only one missed year of grant can be made up per year.
+If not making up for a missed year, you can contribute more than $2,500 (up to the lifetime maximum of $50,000 per student), but you will only receive grant as if you contributed $2,500

 - Depending on your family income and the number of children you have, you can also qualify for the Canada Learning Bond, which is a one-time government contribution towards an RESP.
 For most families, family income needs to be below $50,000 to $60,000.